What Is a Ganglion Cyst?

 A ganglion cyst is a noncancerous, fluid-filled lump found just beneath the skin surface, normally just above a joint or a tendon.
-These lumps are also sometimes known as "bible bumps" or "bible cysts".
+These cysts were once referred to as 'bible bumps', although this term is rarely used in modern medicine.

 What Are the Types of Ganglion Cysts?